Dwayne Haskins tragically passed away at the age of 24 on Saturday morning. He leaves behind a legendary Buckeye legacy.

 Ohio State Single-Season Completion Percentage

-The only major single-season Big Ten passing record Dwayne Haskins didn't set this season was the record for completion percentage in a single season.
+The only major single-season Big Ten passing record Dwayne Haskins didn't set in 2019 was the record for completion percentage in a single season.
 That record is still held by Northwestern's Dan Persa at 73.5 percent.

 But Haskins does hold the Ohio State record, rather comfortably.

 The previous record was held by Troy Smith, who completed 65.3 percent of his passes during the 2006 season.
 This season, Haskins completed 373 of his 533 passes for a .700 completion percentage.

 Dwayne Haskins broke Art Schlichter's 37-year-old single-game passing record of 458 yards not once, but twice.

 Haskins surpassed the mark unceremoniously by throwing for 470 yards during Ohio State's blowout loss to Purdue – also setting a record with 72 passing attempts.
 But Haskins passed it again in a much more celebratory fashion with 499 yards in the Buckeyes' Big Ten Championship Game win over Northwestern.

 Before the 2019 season, Ohio State had just one 400-yard passing game.
 After he left, it had six – and five of them came courtesy of Haskins.

 Ohio State Single Game Passing Touchdowns